top of page

 Jordan Al-Assadi

-As an English and Physical and Health Education (PHE) teacher, I try to infuse community involvement, environmental sustainability, outdoor education, and social justice into the curriculum.
+As an English and Physical and Health Education (PHE) teacher, I try to infuse community involvement, environmental sustainability, outdoor education, and social responsibility into the curriculum.
 On a daily basis, I witness Leadership students following a passion, engaging with important issues, and fighting for a better future.

 My pronouns: he/him